osofem/bigarith.js/documentation/abs.md

 > Any number parameter (that is not strings of digits or a BigArith), it should be between the <code>Number.MIN_SAFE_INTEGER</code> and <code>Number.MAX_SAFE_INTEGER</code> limits.

 ### Examples
-> In the server-side, always remember to add the line `var BigArith = require('bigarith.js');` and every other thing remains the same in both server-side and client-side code.
+> In the server-side, always remember to add the line `var BigArith = require('bigarith.js');` however every other thing remains the same in both server-side and client-side code.

 #### Using method function